tkeskita/BVtkNodes/pip_install_vtk.md

 # Installation of VTK in Blender 3.6 Python via Pip

-Note: These instructions also likely work for other Blender and VTK versions, but the versions applied below are the ones tested for BVTKNodes.
+Note: These instructions also likely work for other Blender and VTK versions, but the versions applied below are the ones used as an example.

 # On Windows